Integrated Online Monitoring and Adaptation of Process Model Predictive Controllers: Case Study

 and $P_\text{b}(q_0, T_0^\text{s}, T_0^\text{r}) = c_\text{p} \cdot q_0 \cdot \big(T_0^\text{s} - T_0^\text{r}\big)$ is the generated power with $c_\text{p}$ the specific water heat coefficient.
 Furthermore, the constraint $h$ stacks constraints over the prediction window, i.e., $h = [h_{k|k}(\cdot)^\top, \dots, h_{k+N|k}(\cdot)^\top]^\top \leq 0$ with each element containing bounds on inputs and outputs\footnote{Note that the output constraints are `softened' with slack variables that are penalized in the cost to ensure feasibility.}

-There are no equality constraints.
 Furthermore, for the prediction model, the data-based model proposed in \cite{de2024physics} is used, where \eqref{eq:problem_setting-dynamics} is represented by a recurrent NN using gated recurrent units, and where $\tilde{\theta}$ contains the network weights.
 The model is identified in a sysID fashion offline; see \cite{de2024physics} for details.
-Finally, the additional terms in \eqref{eq:adaption-mpc} are
+Finally, the additional terms in \eqref{eq:adaptation-mpc} are

 with $v_{k} = \Big[\tilde{u}_{k|k}^\top, \tilde{y}_{k|k}^\top, P_\text{b}\big(\tilde{q}_{0, k|k}, \overline{T}_{0, k}^\text{s}, \overline{T}_{0, k}^\text{r}\big)\Big]^\top$, and

 These terms include linear and quadratic penalties on input and output variables, such that the controller can learn to avoid extreme values, a terminal temperature penalty, such that the controller can learn to maintain a certain energy in the system, and constraint back-off parameters, such that the controller can learn to be conservative with respect to constraints.
 Thus, the full parameter is $\hat{\theta} = [f_{\hat{\theta}}^\top, \tilde{Q}_{\hat{\theta}}^\top, \omega_{\hat{\theta}}, T_{\hat{\theta}}, \Delta q_{\hat{\theta}}, \Delta T_{\hat{\theta}}]^\top$,